-For each Multicast session with ongoing user data transmission for which no MBS Session Resources exist at the target NG-RAN node, the target NG-RAN node triggers the setup of MBS user plane resources towards the 5GC using the NGAP Distribution Setup procedure.
-If unicast transport is used, the target NG-RAN node provides the DL tunnel endpoint to be used to the MB-SMF.
-If multicast transport is used it receives the IP multicast source address from the MB-SMF.
+For each multicast session with ongoing user data transmission for which no MBS Session Resources exist at the target gNB, the target gNB triggers the setup of MBS user plane resources towards the 5GC using the NGAP Distribution Setup procedure.
+If unicast transport is used, the target gNB provides the DL tunnel endpoint to be used to the MB-SMF.
+If multicast transport is used, the target gNB receives the IP multicast address from the MB-SMF.

-During handover execution, the MBS configuration decided at target NG-RAN node is sent to the UE via the source NG-RAN node within an RRC container as specified in TS 38.331 [12].
-When the UE connects to the target NG-RAN node, the target NG-RAN node sends an indication that it is an MBS-supporting node to the SMF in the Path Switch Request message (Xn handover) or Handover Request Acknowledge message (NG handover).
+During handover execution, the MBS configuration decided at target gNB is sent to the UE via the source gNB within an RRC container as specified in TS 38.331 [12].
+When the UE connects to the target gNB, the target gNB sends an indication that it is an MBS-supporting node to the SMF in the Path Switch Request message (Xn handover) or Handover Request Acknowledge message (NG handover).

-Upon successful handover completion, the source NG-RAN node may trigger the release of the MBS user plane resources towards the 5GC using the NGAP Distribution Release procedure for any multicast session for which there is no remaining joined UE in the NG-RAN node.
+Upon successful handover completion, the source gNB may trigger the release of the MBS user plane resources towards the 5GC using the NGAP Distribution Release procedure for any multicast session for which there is no remaining joined UE in the gNB.

-16.10.5.3.3 Handover between Multicast supporting cell and Multicast non-supporting cell
+16.10.5.3.3 Handover between Multicast-supporting cell and Multicast non-supporting cell

-During an active multicast MBS session, at mobility from an MBS-supporting NG-RAN node to an MBS non-supporting NG-RAN node, the target NG-RAN node sets up PDU Session Resources mapped to the multicast MBS Session.
+During an active MBS multicast session, at mobility from an MBS-supporting gNB to an MBS non-supporting gNB, the target gNB sets up PDU Session Resources mapped to the multicast MBS Session.
 The 5GC infers from the absence of an "MBS-support" indication in the Path Switch Request message (Xn handover) or Handover Request Acknowledge message (NG handover) that MBS data packets delivery has to be switched to 5GC individual MBS traffic delivery as specified in TS 23.247 [45].
-If data forwarding is applied, the source NG-RAN node infers from the handover preparation response message that the target NG-RAN node does not support MBS and changes the QFI(s) in the forwarded packets to the associated unicast QFI(s) if respective mapping information is available.
-The source NG-RAN node may be aware that the target NG-RAN node is non-MBS supporting already before Handover Preparation.
+If data forwarding is applied, the source gNB infers from the handover preparation response message that the target gNB does not support MBS and changes the QFI(s) in the forwarded packets to the associated PDU Session QFI(s) if respective mapping information is available.
+The source gNB may be aware that the target gNB is non-MBS supporting already before Handover Preparation.

-For mobility from MBS non-supporting NG-RAN node to MBS-supporting NG-RAN node, the existing Xn/NG handover procedures apply.
+For mobility from MBS non-supporting gNB to MBS-supporting gNB, the existing Xn/NG handover procedures apply.
 The 5GC infers from the presence of the "MBS-support" indicator in the Path Switch Request message (Xn handover) or in the Handover Request Acknowledge message (NG handover) that MBS data packets delivery can be switched from 5GC MBS individual traffic delivery to 5GC shared traffic delivery.
-After handover, the SMF triggers switching MBS data packets delivery form individual to shared traffic delivery by providing MBS Session IDs joined by the UE to the NG-RAN node by means of the PDU Session Resource Modification procedure.
-Minimization of data loss and duplication avoidance may be applied by means of identical MBS QFI SNs received over both, the shared NG-U and the unicast NG-U tunnels.
+After handover, the SMF triggers switching MBS data packets delivery from individual to shared traffic delivery by providing MBS Session IDs joined by the UE to the gNB by means of the PDU Session Resource Modification procedure.
+Minimization of data loss and duplication avoidance may be applied by means of identical MBS QFI SNs received over both the shared NG-U and the unicast NG-U tunnels.

-Mobility from a multicast supporting cell to a multicast non-supporting cell can be achieved by switching the MRB to a DRB in the source gNB before a handover.
+Mobility from a multicast-supporting cell to a multicast non-supporting cell can be achieved by switching the MRB to a DRB in the source gNB before a handover.

-NOTE: A UE may be handed over to a target gNB not-supporting MBS without prior reconfiguration from MRB to the DRB in the source gNB.
+NOTE: A UE may be handed over to a target gNB not supporting MBS without prior reconfiguration from MRB to the DRB in the source gNB.
 In this case, the AS configuration may not be comprehended by the target gNB causing full configuration.

 16.10.5.3.4 MRB reconfiguration